pgtipping/Synthalyst/memory-bank/activeContext.md

 ## Recent Changes (Updated March 13, 2025)

+- ✅ Fixed 404 error for logo.png file (March 13, 2025):

+  - Successfully resolved the 404 error by copying the logo.png file to the public directory
+  - Confirmed that the logo now loads correctly without any console errors
+  - Improved overall application stability and user experience by eliminating resource loading errors

+- ✅ Fixed TIMELINE and PHASE formatting in interview prep plan (March 13, 2025):

+  - Successfully implemented proper formatting for TIMELINE and PHASE sections
+  - Ensured these sections start on new lines with appropriate styling
+  - Improved readability and professional appearance of the interview prep plan
+  - Enhanced the PDF export to properly display these formatted sections
+  - Added additional regex patterns to handle sections at the beginning of lines

+- ✅ Added useIsomorphicLayoutEffect utility (March 13, 2025):

+  - Created a cross-platform version of useLayoutEffect that falls back to useEffect on the server
+  - Helps prevent useLayoutEffect warnings during server-side rendering
+  - Improves overall application stability and development experience
+  - Follows React best practices for isomorphic applications

+- ✅ Enhanced API debugging for interview prep plan generation (March 13, 2025):

+  - Added request body logging to help identify validation errors
+  - Improved error handling in the API route
+  - Added better handling of requiredSkills field in the form submission
+  - Fixed potential type issues in the JobDetailsForm component

+- Reduced OVERARCHING GOAL font size to match TIMELINE and PHASE sections:

+  - Changed font size class from text-lg to text-md for consistent visual hierarchy
+  - Ensured all special section headings have the same size and styling
+  - Improved overall visual consistency in the interview prep plan

 - Fixed OVERARCHING GOAL formatting and adjusted font sizes for section headings:

   - Ensured OVERARCHING GOAL section starts on a new line with proper styling